 A visit to pick up a prescription or a referral is not considered a billable encounter.
 Lab or x-ray services with no “face-to-face” encounter with a covered FQHC provider do not constitute an FQHC visit and will not be reimbursed separately as they are part of the original encounter which warranted these additional services.

-If a covered service is provided via an interactive audio and video telecommunications system (telemedicine), providers must refer to Chapter Five (5) of the Professional Services Provider Manual on www.lamedicaid.com for specific billing instructions.
+If a covered service is provided via an interactive audio and video telecommunications system (telemedicine), providers must refer to Chapter Five (5) of the Professional Services Provider Manual chapter on www.lamedicaid.com for specific billing instructions.

 Medical Encounters